stefanogg/CLOGEN/README.md

 - the output of snippy using a single reference for all isolates included
 - a tab-separated phenotype file in the format requested by Pyseer
 - the reference in Genbak format
-- a regions file (genes, operons, pathways) in the format requested by Pyseer
+- a regions file (genes, operons, pathways) in the format requested by Pyseer.

+The name 'maigrett' was inspired by the famous police detective Jules Maigret created by the Belgian writer Georges Simenon.
+It also a tribute to the R piping package magrittr.

 The directory `R` contains the scripts used to fit the random forest models of 30 day mortality from S. aureus bacteraemia